 The holiday season is all about the food that we share with our nearest, dearest and sometimes most crazy-making friends and family.
 We each have our private ideas about what the gathering should look like, feel, and (of course) taste like, and sometimes we're not sure how we'll survive at all.

 Somehow, everyone and everything will be just fine.
-The meal will turn out wonderful, and the side dishes will carry the day, as per usual.
-This recipe for incredibly moist gluten free cornmeal spoonbread, with the right balance of creamy and fluffy and only the slightest crust on the edges, should be at the top of your list.
+The meal will turn out wonderful, and the side dishes will carry the day.
+This recipe, with the right balance of creamy and fluffy and only the slightest crust on the edges, should be at the top of your list.
+Some may disagree about gluten free gravy, but this casserole is for everyone!

 I try not to save this casserole dish for serving only in the holiday season, especially since it's extra special with fresh summer corn.
 But inevitably, I don't tend to think about it until the weather starts to turn cooler in the fall.